Why Can’t I Lose Weight No Matter What I Do?

 The healthy range for proteins extends up to 35% of daily calories.
 Eating protein at 25-30% of calories can boost metabolism by 80-100 calories per day and make you automatically eat several hundred fewer calories per day.
 It also reduces cravings and the desire for snacking.

-Is breakfast skipping associated with weight gain, overeating and obesity?
+Is breakfast skipping associated with weight gain, overeating, and obesity?

-This subject was analyzed by researches in 2010.
+This subject was analyzed by researchers in 2010.
 In their study, they found that a breakfast rich in dietary protein provides additional benefits through reductions in appetite and energy intake.
 These findings suggest that the addition of a protein-rich breakfast might be an effective strategy to improve appetite control in young people.

 If we simplify this it comes out that if you eat breakfast be sure to load up on protein.
-Those who eat a high protein breakfast are less hungry, have fewer cravings throughout a day, and high protein intake helps prevent the metabolic slowdown-side effects of losing weight.
+Those who eat a high protein breakfast are less hungry, have fewer cravings throughout the day, and high protein intake helps prevent the metabolic slowdown-side effects of losing weight.

 Eating junk food as healthy

 Smoothies and Juice: You know that these drinks are especially healthy because they are made from fruits and vegetables.
 Why be careful when buying these drinks?
-Because they contain sugar, especially smoothies which also contain ice-cream or high fat-yogurt.
+Because they contain sugar, especially smoothies which also contain ice cream or high-fat yogurt.
 So check the ingredients before buying, or the best solution is to make a tasty and healthy smoothie at home.
 It is so easy why buying it?

 Multi-Grain and Wheat Breads: You know that whole-grain bread is healthy.
 Check the nutrition facts even there is a written sign saying “healthy.”
 Whole-grain bread should have 3-5 grams of fiber which makes it a healthy alternative.
 Healthy food fakers often have 1 gram or less.